 Conference on palliative care: Minister Schumann speaks!

-In the context of the press conference, the role of Mobile Palliative Teams of Caritas is of great importance.
-These teams offer holistic palliative accompaniment for people with advanced, life -shortening diseases and their relatives.
-The care takes place in the familiar environment of the patient, mostly at home, and includes cooperation with general practitioners, nursing staff and social aid organizations.
+In the context of the press conference, the role ofmobile palliative teamsof great importance to Caritas.
+These teams offer holistic palliative support for people with advanced, life-limiting illnesses and their relatives.
+The care takes place in the patient's familiar environment, usually at home, and includes collaboration with family doctors, nursing staff and social aid organizations.

 The offer of the palliative teams

-The team of mobile palliative services consists of doctors, qualified health and nursing staff, social workers, physiotherapists and psychotherapists.
-The offers include the palliative alleviation of physical ailments, advice on ethical and medical decisions as well as support in social and financial issues.
-A 24-hour standby service ensures comprehensive care for patients.
+The mobile palliative services team is made up of doctors, qualified health and nursing staff, social workers, physiotherapists and psychotherapists.
+Offers include palliative relief of physical suffering, advice on ethical and medical decisions, and support on social and financial issues.
+A 24-hour on-call service ensures comprehensive patient care.

-The Covid 19 pandemic had a serious effect on the hospice and palliative care.
-For example, volunteer hospice teams looked after 27% fewer patients than in the previous year, which is due to the restrictions on contact.
-This situation illustrates the challenges with which palliative care was confronted.
-Despite these difficulties, the number of patients cared for increased by around 6% by mobile palliative teams, while the palliative consiliaries were increased.
+The COVID-19 pandemic has had a serious impact on hospice and palliative care.
+Volunteer hospice teams looked after 27% fewer patients than in the previous year, which is due to the contact restrictions.
+This situation highlights the challenges that palliative care has faced.
+Despite these difficulties, the number of patients cared for by mobile palliative teams increased by around 6%, while palliative consultation services recorded an increase of around 12%.

-A positive development towards the expansion of the palliative care is shown by opening a new inpatient hospice in Vienna and a daily hospice in Salzburg in 2020.
-Thanks to everyone who is committed to the care of people in the last phase of life.
-The exchange and cooperation between different actors are crucial for high-quality hospice and palliative care.
+A positive development towards the expansion of palliative care is reflected in the opening of a new inpatient hospice in Vienna and a day hospice in Salzburg in 2020.
+Thanks to everyone who is committed to caring for people in the last phase of life.
+Exchange and cooperation between different actors are crucial for high-quality hospice and palliative care.